 There is some confusion about the various uses for Call Queues and how they relate to Hunt Groups or Ring Groups.
-In the following text, you’ll be able to identify the key differences and similarities between the two most popular ways to route call to the correct business parties.
+In the following text, you’ll be able to identify the key differences and similarities between the two most popular ways to route calls to the correct business parties.
 Essentially, both of these telephony features are just different technologies designed to accomplish the same thing.
-Each will streamline a the process of inbound calls reaching your business, but they do so by employing different levels of technology.
+Each will streamline the process of inbound calls reaching your business, but they do so by employing different levels of technology.
 So without further ado, let’s look at the key differences between Call Queues and Hunt Groups.
 To do that, though, it’s best to understand how they are similar, first.

 The Similarities Between Hunt Groups and Call Queues

 Each technology is an organization of business departments into categories that will make navigating your company easy for an inbound caller.
 Both methods create department queues or groupings based on the rules that an admin can design.
-Generally, those lines are drawn around business function for sales, customer support, accounts payable, an so on.
+Generally, those lines are drawn around business functions for sales, customer support, accounts payable, an so on.
 Outside of the levels of customization that will be clear in a moment, the core purpose of ring groups and call queues is identical.

 Hunt Groups: The Efficient Call Routing Experience

 Hunt Groups, commonly known also as Ring Groups, are a lean but effective call routing strategy.
 Ideal for growing companies, Ring Groups are categorizations that group team members based on their departmental proficiencies and then ring all of their numbers at the same time whenever a call comes in for any particular team or department.
 This is great for teams that need to give customers clear options when they call in but that also have low enough call volume that they don’t need sophisticated balancing to make sure no one member gets overwhelmed.
-Hunt Groups also come as standard features to all Dash Plans, so they often come as a bonus to businesses looking to save money over traditional, on site PBX systems.
+Hunt Groups also come as standard features to all Dash Plans, so they often come as a bonus to businesses looking to save money over traditional, on-site PBX systems.